-Under the 2015 Budget Act, a REMIC appoints one person to act as its sole representative in connection with audits conducted by the Service and related procedures.
-In the case of a REMIC, the representative's actions, including the representative's agreeing to adjustments to taxable income, will bind Residual Owners to a greater degree than would action of the tax matters partner under prior rules.
+Under the audit rules applicable to partnerships and REMICs for taxable years beginning with 2018, a REMIC appoints one person to act as its sole representative in connection with audits conducted by the Service and related procedures.
+In the case of a REMIC, the representative's actions, including the representative's agreeing to adjustments to taxable income, will bind Residual Owners to a greater degree than would actions of the tax matters partner under prior rules.
 Further, an adjustment to the REMIC's taxable income following an audit conducted by the Service may have to be taken into account by those Residual Owners in the year in which the adjustment is made rather than in the year to which the adjustment relates and otherwise may have to be taken into account in different and potentially less advantageous ways than under prior rules.

-In some cases, a REMIC Pool could itself be liable for taxes on income adjustments, although it is anticipated that such REMIC Pool's representative will seek to follow procedures in the 2015 Budget Act and related Treasury regulations to avoid entity-level liability to the extent it otherwise may be imposed.
-The 2015 Budget Act rules are complex.
-Residual Owners should discuss with their own tax advisors the possible effect of the 2015 Budget Act rules on them.
+In some cases, a REMIC Pool could itself be liable for taxes on income adjustments, although it is anticipated that such REMIC Pool's representative will seek to follow procedures in the Treasury regulations to avoid entity-level liability to the extent it otherwise may be imposed.
+Residual Owners should discuss with their own tax advisors the possible effect of the partnership audit rules on them.